HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   This also allows her
-  to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation for everyone stayed with her gentle guidance, helping them to become who they want to be (as long as they don't wanna be murderers etc., of course.)
+  to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation for everyone stayed with her gentle guidance, helping them become who they want to be (as long as they don't wanna be murderers etc., of course.)

-  By the time OmniCentro was officially founded, synthetic humans has already outnumbered natural humans, and ison course to reach their designated fraction in the population within the next few months- <em>outnumbering natural humans by 4:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign, as she alone rules over <em><b>every single thing</em></b>
+  By the time OmniCentro was officially founded, synthetic humans had already outnumbered natural humans, and was on course to reach their designated fraction in the population within the next few months- <em>outnumbering natural humans by 4:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign, as she <em>alone</em> rules over <em><b>every single thing</em></b>
   happening on the island.
   As such, <span style="color:MediumPurple">Ĝejda</span>
   laid out the foundation of her own utopian dream,